Coping with a newborn and toddler can seem a little overwhelming to begin with.

 After having made so many terrible mistakes as a mother, I began to learn new things.

-I learnt that if I wanted to go out with my children I had to make sure everyone was fed just before we left the house.
+I learned that if I wanted to go out with my children I had to make sure everyone was fed just before we left the house.

 Snacks, not just because my toddler might still be hungry but just as a source of distraction for the journey.
 (Have you ever had to drive with 2 screaming children before?)
 Not fun at all!

 SLEEPING ROUTINES FOR YOUR NEWBORN AND TODDLER

 How do you get a toddler and a newborn to sleep at the same time?